TFI Friday

-TFI Friday (Thank Four it's Friday) is an entertainment show that was broadcast on Channel 4 television in the United Kingdom.
+TFI Friday (Thank Four It's Friday), known as TFI Unplugged since 2026, is an entertainment show that was broadcast on Channel 4 television in the United Kingdom from 1996 to 2000, with a revival series in 2015, and on Virgin Radio UK since 2026.

 It was produced by Ginger Productions, written by Danny Baker, and hosted by Chris Evans, for the first five series.
 The sixth series was hosted by several guest presenters.
 The show was broadcast on Fridays at 6pm from 9 February 1996 to 22 December 2000, with a repeat later that night.
 Its theme tune was Ron Grainer's theme from Man in a Suitcase, in keeping with Evans' frequent use of 1960s television themes in his work.

-A one-off revival episode of the show was broadcast on Channel 4 on 12 June 2015.
+In September 2005, Evans announced that he would be returning the TFI Friday format to TV, with OFI Sunday airing on ITV.
+The first edition was broadcast on 20 November 2005 but was not as successful and quickly axed.
+A one-off revival episode of TFI Friday was broadcast on Channel 4 on 12 June 2015.
 The episode was well-received; on 23 June 2015, Channel 4 announced that it had commissioned a full revived series, which began airing on 16 October 2015.

-In 2016, Channel 4 announced that there were no plans for any further series.
+In 2016, Channel 4 announced that there were no plans for any further series; however, in April 2026, the broadcaster picked up episodes of the Virgin Radio podcast version.

 Format

-The show regularly featured live music, mostly of the then-popular Britpop school.
+The show regularly featured live music, mostly of the then-popular Britpop scene.
 A snippet of "The Riverboat Song" by Ocean Colour Scene, a band particularly championed by Evans (and the very first band to play on the show, with the same song), was used as an introduction to guests, as they walked the length of a walkway up into the "bar" to be interviewed by the host.

 Viewers repeatedly asked if they could have the TFI Friday mug (or one like it) that graced Evans' table every week, so the production company created a limited run of 1,000 mugs.
 These were offered for sale at a prohibitive price and for a limited period, after which the remaining stock was destroyed live on air when a washing machine was dropped on to them from the height of the television studio.

 During November and December 1999, the show included a segment titled "Someone's Going to Be a Millionaire!", inspired by the ITV game show Who Wants to Be a Millionaire? (which would not have its first million-pound winner until November 2000).
 TFI Friday paid out the promised £1 million jackpot on 24 December 1999, becoming the first British TV show to do so.